zowe/docs-site/docs/extend/extend-desktop/mvd-internationalization.md

     "i18n": "ng-xi18n -p tsconfig.i18n.json --i18nFormat=xlf --outFile=messages.xlf && xliffmerge -p xliffmerge.json",
     ```

     b.
-In the in `webClient` directory, create a `xliffmerge.json` file and add the following content:
+In the in `webClient` directory, create a `xliffmerge.json` file, add the following content, and specify the codes for each language you will translate in the `languages` parameter:

     ```json
     {